patrick-may/patrick-may.github.io/_projects/Independent-Study-Statistical-Model.md

 # Webscraping, Go, Colly, and You

 My day job involves a lot of Selenium Automation in Groovy.
 My first thought for webscraping is exactly that -- lets do some kind of Selenium based script.
-After some quick ggoogling, I saw some discussion that webscraping with a browser automation tool may be using too powerful of a tool for the desired data collection.
+After some quick googling, I saw some discussion that webscraping with a browser automation tool may be using too powerful of a tool for the desired data collection.
 At the time, I was interested in poking around in Go, so a quick 'Go Webscraping' search later, I found myself point at [GoColly](https://go-colly.org/).
 Understand that this webscraping script is my first real `Go` code I've written, so some style may be forgone as I still cling onto my jumbled internalized program representation.

 If I'm doing some webscraping, lets peek into what an IS page on openworks [looks like](https://openworks.wooster.edu/independentstudy/10559/)